 - Guarding jurors that are sequestered in hotels overnight

-- Removing of firearms or other harmful devices from the courtroom or from people in the courtroom
+- Removing firearms or other harmful devices from the courtroom or from people in the courtroom

 - Providing security or medical emergency services

-- Keeping the judge fully supplied with his files and needed paperwork
+- Keeping the judge supplied with case files and needed paperwork

 - Preventing jurors from contacting the public, escorting them as needed, and keeping them safe from harm

 Would you make a good bailiff?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!